Wadjemup timeline

 1898

-Death and burial of Nardarook (207), incarcerated for the spearing of cattle in the Kimberley region.
+The last death and burial of a prisoner on Wadjemup takes place with the death of Nardarook (207) who had been incarcerated for the spearing of cattle in the Kimberley region.

-• Tadpole, a 15-year-old boy from the Williams area, sentenced to 12 months detention at the Reformatory for larceny.
-He is released after 2 weeks by order of the visiting Medical Officer, Dr Hope.
+• Tadpole, a 15-year-old boy, sentenced to 12 months detention at the Reformatory for larceny at Williams.
+He is released after serving two weeks by order of the visiting Medical Officer Dr Hope.

 1900